What 2025 Taught Us About Staying the Course

 Key Takeaways from 2025

-• International stocks did even better while developed markets outside the U.S. gained nearly 32%
+International stocks did even better, with developed markets outside the U.S. gaining nearly 32%.

 It's natural to want to react when markets get bumpy.
 When the news is bad, our gut tells us to do something.
 But history shows us that doing nothing is often the best move.